Marika

 Marika is a both a given name and surname.
 As a feminine given name, it is of Hungarian and Greek origin; a diminutive of Maria.
-Apart from Hungary and Greece, the name is also found in Czechia, Estonia, Finland, Japan, Sweden, Slovakia and Poland.
+Apart from Hungary and Greece, the name is also found in North Macedonia, Czechia, Estonia, Finland, Japan, Sweden, Slovakia and Poland.

 In Fiji, it is a masculine given name.

-Marika is also a surname of the Aboriginal Australian people of Arnhem Land known as the Yolngu.
+Marika is also a surname of the Aboriginal Australian peoples of Arnhem Land known as the Yolŋu, pertaining to the Rirratjiŋu clan.